 Not only does DISA meet and complete these requirements and rules, but the additional options we provide in a streamlined package will help you secure a safe hire.

-Pre-Employment Background Screening
+Pre-Employment Background Check

-While there are background screening requirements set forth within the DOT mandates, their goal is to ensure that an employee has the credentials and the ability to perform their job duties safely.
+While there are background check requirements set forth within the DOT mandates, their goal is to ensure that an employee has the credentials and the ability to perform their job duties safely.
 However, this focus does not consider other types of dangers and liabilities that an employee can pose.
 Utilizing DISA’s broader scope of services provides employers with a more comprehensive picture of each potential employee’s liabilities.

 Pre-employment screening package example